ossec/ossec-docs/docs/manual/rules-decoders/testing.rst

     Description: ‘First time user logged in.’
     **Alert to be generated.

-So, in the above example, we provided an authentication success log and ossec-logtest showed us how it would be decoded, what information was extracted and which rule fired.
+In the above example, we provided an authentication success log and ossec-logtest showed us how it would be decoded, what information was extracted and which rule fired.
 In the next example, we can see how it would extract a user logoff message from Windows: